-But yes, we have we mentioned the postcode lottery and that and actually how this can actually impact women of worse socio economic means and also from certain ethnic minority backgrounds.
-You know, women who have dark skin and or certain backgrounds like South Asian or black actually don't get the fertility help, then they are needed.
+Oh well remembered from our book.
+Yes, we mentioned the postcode lottery in there and actually how this can actually impact women of worse socioeconomic means and also from certain ethnic minority backgrounds.
+Women who have dark skin or certain backgrounds, like South Asian or black, actually don't get the fertility help they need.
 And there's a lot of disparities in care when it comes to ethnic groups.
 We actually have a whole chapter on how that affects women with PCOS.
-And they're kind of conceived by people as having larger families.
-So it doesn't really matter if you haven't been able to have a child and all of these sorts of awful things, that it needs to be treated really sensitively.
-And but yes, it does.
-It is higher.
-And he says it's the number one cause PCOS is the leading cause of infertility globally.
+And they're kind of conceived by people as having larger families, so it doesn't really matter if you haven't been able to have a child and all of these sorts of awful things, that it needs to be treated really sensitively.
+But yes, it does.
+It is higher in PCOS.
+It's the number one cause, PCOS is the leading cause of infertility globally.
 So it's a huge, huge issue.
-And that yes, as I mentioned, most of them will go on to conceive, and it might just take them that bit longer.
-But it's important to get it to get the levels checked out and see, the most important thing is to obviously be having regular periods.
+But yes, as I mentioned, most women will go on to conceive, and it might just take them that bit longer.
+But it's important to get the levels checked out and see.
+The most important thing is to obviously be having regular periods.
 If you're not menstruating at all, you can't.
-Yeah, lots of women that I see.
-And they say to me, I've been trying for two years, I've how many periods have you had in that time, I've just had a handful.
-So it's obviously going to take a lot longer to actually get to the point where you're ovulating regularly, which you can achieve by again, lowering that insulin resistance, and normalising those hormone levels through diet and lifestyle and potentially with some medication, things like that format and other things that can be helpful actually for fertility.
-Good.
-Women do something that they should go to check all of those things.
-Again, it's really wide ranging, everything particularly deficient in vitamin D seems to help with insulin sensitivity is particularly deficient.
-And it's to do with how how it's metabolised.
-It's kind of a complex.
-Yeah, complex balance.
-I'm not a vitamin D expert from but from what I read in the literature, it's to do with Yeah, actually, how it's how it's metabolised.
-And obviously, people like me who've got darker skin, well, we're even more risk.
-So when I whenever we're visual, I've been tagged in the past, I've always been vitamin D deficient.
-So I do take a slightly higher dose and make sure I book in this summer holidays.
+Yeah, lots of women that I see, they say to me, I've been trying for two years.
+Well, how many periods have you had in that time?
+I've just had a handful.
+So it's obviously going to take a lot longer to actually get to the point where you're ovulating regularly, which you can achieve by, again, lowering that insulin resistance and normalising those hormone levels through diet and lifestyle and potentially with some medication, things like metformin and other things that can be helpful actually for fertility.
+Oh and vitamin D supplementation.
+Got to check all of those things.
+Again, it's really wide ranging,

-I think I think virtually everybody I've had on the show has said vitamin D supplementation, and because it's just so important,
+I think virtually everybody I've had on the show has said vitamin D supplementation, because it's just so important.